stevejaker/life360-python/README.md

 if api.authenticate():

     # Returns a list of circles in json format
-    circles =  api.get_all_circles()
+    circles =  api.get_all_circles() # Returns a list of circles

-    # Get details on a specific circle
+    # You can make a single request for full details on a specific circle
-    # You have 2 options: to locate the circle by the id, or by the circle name
+    # You have 2 options: locate circle by the id, or by the circle name

     # Option 1 -- Get circle by id:
     id = circles[0]['id'] # For simplicity, I'm using the first circle in the list